ChenDavidTimothy/TrajectoLab_radau/README.md

 **Contact:** chendavidtimothy@gmail.com

-A Python framework for **trajectory and design co-optimization** using optimal control.
+A Python framework for **trajectory and design optimization** using optimal control.
 MAPTOR solves problems involving the motion of vehicles, robots, spacecraft, and other dynamic systems through space and time using the Legendre-Gauss-Radau pseudospectral method and phs-adaptive mesh refinement.

 ## What Makes MAPTOR Different?